vsm/vsm-box/README.md

 - `initial-value`: {Object}:
   a VSM-sentence data Object (see above).
+  + Note that external code should _not_ update `initialValue` in a reactive cycle (like with Vue's `v-model`) where it listens to VsmBox's emitted 'change' events and then responds by updating `initialValue`.
+    (Because: although this would not change the publicly visible state, it would delete backup properties that the user-interface uses, e.g. for enabling Esc-keypress to restore the original Term after starting to edit it, or for enabling Ctrl+Click to cycle through Term-types based on backed-up class/inst/etc.-IDs (see later)).
 - `vsm-dictionary`: {Object}:
   the [`vsm-dictionary`](https://github.com/vsmjs/vsm-dictionary) subclass that will be used by this VsmBox's